JohananOppongAmoateng/git-automation-script/README.md

 ## Usage

-The script takes prompts you for the commit message,branch name and files to be staged:
+The script takes prompts you for the commit message and files to be staged:

 ## License